 Heteronormativity also lies behind forced and coercive medical interventions.
 Clinical journals cite purported “gender identity confusion” and ideas about sexual behaviour as rationales for these interventions.
 The idea that a child might grow up to be non-heterosexual, or might not identify with a surgically or hormonally-reinforced sex is discounted in medical discourse (IHRA 2018).

 Yet, at the same time, LGBT and even LGBTI discourse is typically framed around the rights of persons with particular sexual orientations and gender identities, so the experiences of heteronormativity encountered by people born with variations of sex characteristics are marginalised.
-Ideas that intersex is a matter of sex classification and identity recognition have taken hold, even while most intersex people do not identify with third sex or gender categories, and our actual diverse identities are undermined by association.
+Ideas that intersex is a matter of sex classification and identity recognition have taken hold, even while most intersex people do not identify with third sex or gender categories, and recognition of the diversity of our actual social and legal identities is undermined by association.
 A focus on our meaning for sex and gender categories often overshadows more intractable and widely shared concerns and issues (Koyama and Weasel 2001).
 The idea that people born with intersex variations might experience human rights violations before we even have agency to express a non-normative identity is discounted (Carpenter 2018b).

 - Intersex and disability advocates collaborated in a 2013 Senate inquiry into the involuntary or coerced sterilisation of our populations